MHCommunity/mousehunt-improved/docs/better-shops.md

 ## Options

-- **Hide items with maximum quantity owned**: Hide items you already have the maximum quantity of.
+- **Hide items when you've reached the maximum owned**: Hide items you already have the maximum quantity of.
 - **Show quantity & max buttons**: Adds buttons to quickly increment the quantity or set it to the maximum allowed.